RobTrew/txtquery-tools/Copy paste and Open Save As between FT MD and FTML/readme.md

 #### FoldingText MD ⇄ FoldingText for Atom HTML (.ftml) outlines

-A couple of Yosemite Javascript for Applications Scripts which can be run from Script Editor or assigned to keystrokes with something like Keyboard Maestro.
+A couple of <font color="red">Yosemite Javascript for Applications</font> Scripts which can be run from Script Editor or assigned to keystrokes with something like Keyboard Maestro.

 1. [FoldingText / MD --> FTML outline](./FTSaveAsFTML.applescript)
 3. [FTML outline --> FoldingText MD format](./FTML2MD.applescript)